ethereum/web3.py/docs/ens_overview.rst

 Link an Address to a Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can set up your address so that :meth:`~ens.main.ENS.name` will show the name that points to it.
+You can set up your address so that :meth:`~ens.ENS.name` will show the name that points to it.

 This is like Caller ID.
 It enables you and others to take an account and determine what name points to it.
 Sometimes this is referred to as "reverse" resolution.
 The ENS Reverse Resolver is used for this functionality.